 We tested popular DIY air dry clay recipes to find the best homemade clay for craft projects!
 Comparisons of baking soda clay vs glue and cornstarch clay, with tips and tricks on how to make strong and durable air dry clay!

 I am currently addicted to homemade air dry clay!
-It is such a fun crafting material (even better than salt dough!) for kids and adults.
+It is such a fun crafting material (as good as salt dough, in different ways!) for kids and adults.
 It takes only a few minutes to make, using easy to find non-toxic ingredients most of us already have!

 After testing a bunch of recipes, we selected two of our favorite air dry clay recipes (the second recipe is the most fail proof! ) to share with you today!
-We will start with the recipes, followed by comparisons and additional tips and tricks.
+We will start with the recipes, followed by comparisons and additional tips and tricks, and some fun and beautiful air dry clay project ideas.

 This is Part 1 of our DIY air dry clay series.
 Here are Part 2 and 3:

-Part 2: how to make air dry clay and salt dough ornaments.
+Part 2: how to make DIY clay and salt dough ornaments.

 Which recipe is the #1 winner?

-For a 100% fail-proof crack-proof clay, definitely the second recipe: glue and corn starch clay wins.
+For a fail-proof crack-proof clay, or a modeling clay that can take more details, definitely try the second recipe: glue and corn starch clay.
 It is also very strong and durable when it air dries thoroughly.

 Baking soda and cornstarch air dry clay recipe

-- 1.5 cup water . ( You can also add food coloring to both recipes to make colored air dry clay.)
+• 1.5 cup cold water. ( You can also add food coloring to both recipes to make colored air dry clay.)

 Stir all 3 ingredients together in a non stick pot, put the pot on medium or low heat, cook for a few minutes.